 Did you know that 62% of people who sustained whiplash-like injuries experienced major residual effects for 10-15 years?
 Read more on our car accident injury statistics page.

-Prompt medical attention keeps any injury you have from getting worse, helps to treat your pain and fully documents your injury if a claim or lawsuit is later necessary.
+Prompt medical attention may keep any injury you have from getting worse, helps to treat your pain and fully documents your injury if a claim or lawsuit is later necessary.
 You can say “my neck hurt” but it simply does not have the same impact as a physician or medical record pointing out the specific injuries you’ve sustained and detailing what it will take for you to recover.

-Don’t skip medical treatment for serious injuries because of the cost – once you are represented by a personal injury lawyer, you can generally find providers who will work with you.
+Don’t skip medical treatment for serious injuries because of the cost – once you are represented by a Fort Worth personal injury lawyer, you can generally find providers who will work with you.
 A “letter of protection” means the doctors providing you with care will be paid out of the final settlement, not up front, so you won’t be racking up huge medical expenses that you have to pay immediately out of pocket.
 This can be critical to getting you the medical treatment you require.